XpiritBV/CodeToCloud-Workshop/Challenges/Module1-ImprovingDeveloperFlow/Step-By-Step/DEVWF-T001-SBS.md

     ![](/Assets/2020-10-05-11-32-09.png)

+1. Now do a `git pull` from your terminal so you pull in this change locally too.
+Otherwise you are behind the master, which means you cannot commit local changes.

 1. In Azure Boards, find the work item, and see that the code commit has been linked to the work item

     ![](/Assets/2020-10-05-11-33-26.png)